gragusa/CovarianceMatrices.jl/README.md

 Three classes of estimators are considered:

-1. **HAC** - heteroskedasticity and autocorrelation consistent (Andrews, 1996; Newey and West)
+1. **HAC** - heteroskedasticity and autocorrelation consistent (Andrews, 1996; Newey and West, 1994)
 2. **HC**  - hetheroskedasticity (White, 1982)
 3. **CRVE** - cluster robust (Arellano, 1986)

-The typical application of these estimators is in inference about the parameters of a models.
-Accordingly, this package extends methods defined in [StatsBase.jl](http://github.com/JuliaStat/StatsBase.jl) and [GLM.jl](http://github.com/JuliaStat/GLM.jl) to make it easy obtaining inference that is robust to heteroskedasticity and/or autocorrelation, or presence of cluster components.
+The typical application of these estimators is to conduct robust inference about parameters of a model.
+This is accomplished by extending methods defined in [StatsBase.jl](http://github.com/JuliaStat/StatsBase.jl) and [GLM.jl](http://github.com/JuliaStat/GLM.jl).

 # Quick tour